 5. What kind of environmental savings did you realize in the first year you had your system up and running?

 The monitoring app makes it very easy to see current and historical usage, showing not just the production, but also the environmental savings—based on specific periods.
-Over the past year we avoided 5.7 tons of CO2, which equates to 12,540 miles not driven, 577 gallons of gasoline not used, 5,605 pounds of coal not burned, or 85 mature trees grown.1 These metrics, shown on the app, help conceptualize the environmental savings in a meaningful way—and it’s cool to show friends who ask if getting solar is worth it.
+Over the past year we avoided 5.7 tons of CO2, which equates to 12,540 miles not driven, 577 gallons of gasoline not used, 5,605 pounds of coal not burned, or 85 mature trees grown.*Offset calculations based on the U.S. EPA Greenhouse Gas Equivalencies Calculator.
+These metrics, shown on the app, help conceptualize the environmental savings in a meaningful way—and it’s cool to show friends who ask if getting solar is worth it.

 Luckily, I worked with an expert solar consultant from Urban Energy Solar, who showed me how to automatically have the program send him periodic reports—so that he can keep an eye on production.
 If it is not performing as intended, his team will take a look and make sure the system is working at peak performance.

 6. What tips do you have for those who want to get a good deal on solar?

 The best deal you can get with solar is to buy—not lease—and to buy fast.
 The federal tax credit went down from 30% to 26% in 2020 and is expected to drop again in 2021.*Tax credits subject to change.
 SunPower does not warrant, guarantee or otherwise advise its partners or customers about specific tax outcomes.
 Consult your tax advisor regarding the solar tax credit and how it applies to your specific circumstances.
 Please visit the dsireusa.org website for detailed solar policy information.
 Also, by buying instead of leasing—your property value may immediately increase by approximately 4%.